awsdocs/amazon-pinpoint-developer-guide/doc-source/example_pinpoint-sms-voice_SendVoiceMessage_section.md

 The following code examples show how to send a voice message with Amazon Pinpoint SMS and Voice API\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 ------
 #### [ JavaScript ]

 **SDK for JavaScript V2**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascript/example_code/pinpoint-sms-voice#code-examples)\.

 ```